Worldwide Locations:

 Taxation:

 LLCs are subject to corporate tax in Egypt.
-Shareholders are also taxed on dividends.
+Shareholders may also be taxed on dividends distributed by the company, in accordance with applicable tax laws.

 Register a Company in Egypt